The Sumerian Game: Development

 The game itself, The Sumerian Game, was designed and written by Addis and programmed by McKay in the Fortran programming language for an IBM 7090 time-shared mainframe computer.
+The game was developed at BOCES in Yorktown Heights, New York with the file name "suilxr"; simultaneously, IBM developed a different, shorter version that included only the first segment with the file name "sum9rx" at the Thomas J. Watson Research Center in Yorktown Heights.
+The sum9rx version was not used in playtests or included in the research report.

-Like many early mainframe games, it was only run on a single computer.
-Commands were entered and results printed with an IBM 1050 teleprinter.
-The researchers ran one play session with 30 sixth-grade students.
+Like many early mainframe games, The Sumerian Game was only run on a single computer.
+Commands were entered and results printed with an IBM 1050 teleprinter, with associated images shown on a slide projector.
+A few students played it as it was being developed, and the researchers ran one play session with 30 sixth-grade students.
 Project 1948 concluded in August 1964, and a report on its outcome given to the Office of Education in 1965 listing the eight "subprojects" that had been proposed in it, of which The Sumerian Game was the only game.

-Two weeks after its conclusion a new project was started as Cooperative Research Project 2148, with two more grants given totaling over US$194,000, focusing on the first project's progress with the game and to run through 1967.
+Two weeks after its conclusion a new project was started as Cooperative Research Project 2148, with two more grants given beginning in 1966 totaling over US$194,000, focusing on the first project's progress with the game and to run through 1967.
 This project created three games: The Sierra Leone Game, The Free Enterprise Game, and an expansion of The Sumerian Game.
-Addis rewrote and expanded the game in the summer of 1966 by adding a stronger narrative flow to how the advisor tells the player about the events of the city, refocusing the second segment of the game on the new concepts introduced, and interspersing the game with taped audio lectures corresponding with images on a slide projector.
+Addis rewrote and expanded the game in the summer of 1966 by adding a stronger narrative flow to how the advisor tells the player about the events of the city, refocusing the second segment of the game on the new concepts introduced, and interspersing the game with taped audio lectures corresponding with more directly related images on a slide projector.
 These have been described as the first cutscenes.
 A 1973 summary guide to educational games described The Sierra Leone Game as being very similar to The Sumerian Game, including having interspersed slides and audio lectures, with only the context and terminology changed.
 The researchers conducted a playtest of the new version of The Sumerian Game with another 30 sixth-grade students the following school year, and produced a report in 1967.